UR-DataScience/electric-book/book/text/chapter_07.md

 >
 > } // end function

-Now, let\'s take a closer look at how those arrays are passed.
+Now, let's take a closer look at how those arrays are passed.
 In C++, arrays are not passed by value to functions, they are passed by reference.
 Because of this, you do not have to use the & reference character.
 You simply pass the base address of an array to a function.